selenide/selenide.github.io/documentation/reports.md

 Both Gradle and Maven already generate good enough test report which includes all the errors.
 When a test fails, Selenide already generates a detailed error message (including [screenshot](/documentation/screenshots.html) and html of a page).
-Typically it's enough to understand why the test failed:
+Typically, it's enough to understand why the test failed:

 ```
 Element should be hidden {#gameWin}